cositools/cosi-data-challenge-2/README.md

 The two models with 10 times the ejecta mass (i.e. $M \implies 10 \times M$) result in 10 times the flux.

 **Goals:**
 1) Distinction between the two models of roughly equal flux.
-Can we measure the scale heigt and radius in projected (Galactic) coordinates, and can we do a profile likelihood with different 3D models to recover the input scale dimensions?
+Can we measure the scale height and radius in projected (Galactic) coordinates, and can we do a profile likelihood with different 3D models to recover the input scale dimensions?
 2) What does the reconstructed image look like, and can we determine the scale dimensions from a fit to the reconstructed image?